triangledirt/obj/README.md

     ./make

 That builds object files and a library called libcase.a.
-It requires gcc and the C standard library--nothing else
+It requires only gcc and the C standard library

 To use case in your project, do: